Play with Purpose. Lead with Possibility

 The Core Practices Behind This Philosophy

-• rehearsing new responses through play and experimentation
+• Rehearsing — experimenting with new responses through play

 Together, these practices cultivate fluency — the capacity to remain responsive, relational, and imaginative under real conditions.